amaanmohd047/Source/Java/JavaCourseNotes/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+## Java Course Notes

+These files contain notes and exercise solutions of "Computer Science: Programming with a Purpose" by Princeton University

 ## Folder Structure

-The workspace contains two folders by default, where:
+The repository contains two types of files:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+- .java files that contain Java Code
+- Compiled Java files that can be executed